Detour (1945 film): Reception and legacy

 Eddie Muller listed it as one of his Top 25 Noir Films: "Incredibly, it still casts its fetid, doom-laden spell, every time."

+On the review aggregator website Rotten Tomatoes, 98% of 42 critics' reviews are positive.
+The website's consensus reads: "Stylish and gripping, Detour offers further proof that a patsy and a femme fatale often add up to a satisfying story."

 Remake

 A remake of Detour was produced in 1992, starring Neal's son, Tom Neal Jr., and Lea Lavish, along with Susanna Foster making her first acting appearance in 43 years and her final appearance on film.
 Produced, written, and directed by Wade Williams and released by his distribution company, Englewood Entertainment, it was released on VHS and in 1998 on DVD.